trent-gill/portfolio/README.md

 **Some Lynda.com tips**

-I've written a [short answer in the FAQ](http://prpubs.github.io/summer16/#what-are-some-tips-for-lyndacom) that I would recommend reading before you get started with Lynda.com.
+I've written a <a href="#what-are-some-tips-for-lyndacom">short answer in the FAQ</a> that I would recommend reading before you get started with Lynda.com.
 Feel free to check that out.

 **Downloading the Lynda.com Exercise files**